Learn about actual and potential costs

 For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should outline the timeline of the RFP and project.

 Buyers must include the date when proposals are due and when the award information will be available.

 Buyers should include any other benchmark dates relevant to the project that suppliers will need to be aware of (e.g. software demonstration and testing date and IT evaluation date).

 How risky is the Network Monitoring Software supply chain?

-Suppliers in the network monitoring software market have encountered a low level of supply chain risk in the three years to 2019 because production of the software does not rely on physical inputs.
-This low level of risk boosts buyer negotiation power because there is little chance of a sudden...
+Suppliers in the network monitoring software market have encountered a low level of supply chain risk in the three years to 2020 because production of the software does not rely on physical inputs.
+This low level of risk aids buyer negotiation power because there is little chance of a sudden...
 Subscribe to learn more.